wsvdmeer/pwnagotchi-plugins/bt-tether-helper/README.md

 For issues or questions:

 1. Check the troubleshooting section above
-2. Review Pwnagotchi logs: `sudo journalctl -u pwnagotchi -f`
+2. Review Pwnagotchi logs: `pwnlog`
 3. Open an issue with detailed error messages and configuration